2025 Florida State Tax Deadlines

 The disaster relief covers:

-- Individual income tax returns and payments are generally due on April 15, 2025
+- Individual income tax returns and payments generally due on April 15, 2025

 - 2024 contributions to IRAs and health savings accounts